lofty87/eslint-config/README.md

 # eslint-config-lofty87

-It can be applied to projects using typescript, eslint and prettier. after pressing `F11`, you can format it through save.
+It can be applied to projects using typescript, eslint and prettier.

+after pressing `F11`, you can be formatting it through save.

 ## 1. Prerequisite

-- typescript(>=3.6), tsconfig.json
+- typescript(>=3.6, tsconfig.json)
 - eslint(>=7.3)
-- prettier(vscode plugin: Prettier - Code formatter)
+- vscode plugin(ESLint, Prettier - Code formatter)

 ## 2. Dependencies